HITRUST Implemented, 1-year (i1) Validated Assessment + Certification FAQs

 Can internal assessors be leveraged for i1 Assessments?

 Yes.
-It’s just like on r2 Assessments.
+It’s just like on e1 or r2 Assessments.

 Can personnel performing i1 Assessments use MyCSF’s offline assessment template?

 Yes, if allowed at the assessed entity’s MyCSF subscription level.

 Is evidence required for submission with the i1?

 Yes.
 Evidence supporting any control implementation scores greater than 0 must be either linked or uploaded in MyCSF.